fp-dete/finless-propoise-detection-fpyolo/README.md

-# YOLOv5 + DeepSORT
+# FPYOLO Detection

-This project uses YOLOv5 for object detection and DeepSORT for continuous object tracking.
+This project uses YOLOv5 for object detection and DeepSORT for continuous finless porpoise detection.
 Please download the source code from the official GitHub repositories to avoid interface differences or compatibility issues associated with third-party implementations.

 ## 1. Download the Source Code